History of rice cultivation: Controversies

 The origin of Oryza sativa rice domestication has been a subject of much debate among those who study crop history and anthropology – whether rice originated in India or China.
-Asian rice, Oryza sativa, is one of oldest crop species.
+Asian rice, Oryza sativa, is one of the oldest crop species.
 It has tens of thousands of varieties and two major subspecies, japonica and indica.
 Archeologists focusing on East and Southeast Asia argue that rice farming began in south-central China along the Yangtze River and spread to Korea and Japan from there south and northeast.
-Archaeologists working in India argue that rice cultivation started in the valley of the Ganges River and Indus valley, by peoples unconnected to those of the Yangzte.
+Archaeologists working in India argue that rice cultivation started in the valley of the Ganges River and Indus valley, by peoples unconnected to those of the Yangtze.

 A 2012 study, through genome sequencing and mapping of hundreds of rice varieties and that of wild rice populations, indicated that the domestication of rice occurred around the central Pearl River valley region of southern China, in contradiction to archaeological evidence.
 The study is based on modern distribution maps of wild rice populations which may be potentially inconclusive due to drastic climatic changes that happened during the end of the last glacial period, ca. 12,000 years ago.
 However, the climate in regions north of the Pearl River would likely be less suitable for this wild rice.
 Human activity over thousands of years may also have removed populations of wild rice from their previous ranges.
 Based on Chinese texts, it is speculated there are populations of native wild rice along the Yangtze basin in c.
 AD 1,000 that have recently become extinct.